trungdanglinux/communication/README.md

 1.256: no such property
 ...
 ```
-After getting information of properties then **WRITE operation** can be used.
-However, the frequency value 1 or 2 is not the in the range from 50 to 2000 in the server.
+After getting information on properties, the **WRITE operation** can be used.
+However, the frequency value 1 or 2 is not in the range from 50 to 2000 in the server.
 ```c
 uint16_t  messange[4];
 messange[0] = htons(WRITE);